lammps/lammps/doc/src/pair_eff.rst

 """"""""""""

-These pair styles will only be enabled if LAMMPS is built with the USER-EFF package.
+These pair styles will only be enabled if LAMMPS is built with the EFF package.
 It will only be enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.